mmj-the-fighter/GraphicsLabFramework/README.md

 # GraphicsLabFramework
-A cross platform framework for implementing and studying basic algorithms in computer graphics.
+A cross platform framework for implementing and

-Uses:
+studying basic algorithms in computer graphics.

+Useful for:
-- for writing lab programs in a first course for computer graphics
+- Writing lab programs in a first course for computer graphics
-- for writing raytracers.
+- Writing raytracers
-- for writing programs for curves
+- Writing programs for curves
-- for writing software rasterizers
+- Writing software rasterizers
 - and so on.

 Building:
-You need to make a project using this files and resolve dependencies
+You need to make a project using the files in the repository
-with SDL2 Library (available at https://www.libsdl.org)
+and resolve dependencies with SDL2 Library (available at https://www.libsdl.org)
-in order to run this.
+in order to run the program.

-Example Usage:

 Core:
 The core of this program is a function which calls